-54. Where---
+54. Where-

-(a) no candidate for election to the office of the President when fresh has been validly nominated at the expiry of the time fixed nominations for lodging nomination papers with the Commission; or
+(a) no candidate for election to the office of the President when fresh has been validly nominated at the expiry of the time fixed nominations for lodging nomination papers with the Commission; or are to be

-(b) no candidate nominated for election to the office of President is qualified in accordance with the Constitution for election as President: or candidate are to be held shall, by notice published in the Gazette, declare that all proceedings relating to the election to the office of President are void and that proceedings shall be immediately commenced afresh in accordance with this Act.
+- (b) no candidate nominated for election to the office of President is qualified in accordance with the Constitution for election as President; or - (c) a candidate nominated for election of President dies on or before the day on which the poll in the election is to be taken; or - (d) a candidate nominated for election to the office of President who would otherwise have been entitled to be declared duly elected as President dies after the poll has begun in the election to the office of President, but before he has been declared duly elected as President, the Commission shall, by notice published in the Gazette, declare that all proceedings relating to the election to the office of President are void and that proceedings shall be immediately commenced afresh in accordance with this Act.